 Be organized.
 Schedule everything, even the small tasks.
 You can accomplish a lot when you break down the work into smaller tasks and delegating them to your team.
 Set milestones to signal an achievement for the team.

 Be consistent.
-Don't change tactics in the middle of implementing your outsourcing strategy.
-Establish your workflows and train your team to follow the process until they end.
+Don’t change tactics in the middle of implementing your outsourcing strategy.
+Establish your workflows and train your team to follow the process until the end.
 Be sure to align your outsourcing activities with your business strategy.

 #2 Establish a good governance model of managing your outsourcing strategy.

 To achieve a mutually beneficial, almost symbiotic relationship, partners are encouraged to adopt a governance model of outsourcing that lays down certain principles:

 - Analysis, evaluations, agreements, and results will be communicated to all people affected within an appropriate timeframe.

 - Management decisions will be prepared at a working level.

 - You and your service provider will continuously bundle your expertise concerning all questions regarding problem-solving.
 All relevant problems will be analyzed and proactive concepts will be developed in order to avoid further problems or disruptions.